-The rules for deactivating or deleting a user with regard to links is explained in the My Links FAQ.
+The rules for deactivating or deleting a user with regard to links is explained in the Share Links FAQ.

-When a user is deleted, the admins will receive an email User Deprovisioning Report.
+When a user is deleted, the Admins will receive a User Deprovisioning Report email.

 The Admin will have the option to delete all of the links permanently.
 The button in the email is operable for a week, but an Admin can always go to the Link Summary Report later to manually delete those links or through the Public API.